YC-Lammy/simple_CM4_cluster/README.md

 The main board is powered by +12v through barrel jack or 4/8 pin PSU power.
 When the pi is alone, it could be powered through USB-A or pin headers

 Two space left for EEPROM on the main PCB can be left open if custom program for the RTL8370 is not required.
+SW2 is a restart switch of RTL8370.

 Requirement: kiCad version 5.99 or above